 Because of the higher heat loss due to the higher switching frequency, and the fact that the heatsink may need to be larger (if air-cooled), this results in a larger physical size VFD and consequently higher initial component costs.

 KEB has an option for liquid cooling of the VFD for situations where space may be an issue.
 While this does potentially reduce the physical size of the VFD housing, it does introduce the requirement for access to a cooling fluid.

 The VFD ratings are based on maximum ambient conditions.
 In most cases, the VFD is mounted inside an electrical enclosure.
-There for the maximum ambient temperature around the VFD becomes the temperature inside the enclosure.
-With a higher heat loss from the VFD due to the higher switching frequency, this introduces more heat loss into the enclosure.
+The maximum ambient temperature around the VFD becomes the temperature inside the enclosure.
+A higher heat loss from the VFD due to the higher switching frequency introduces more heat loss into the enclosure.
 The higher enclosure heat load may require additional cooling (fans, air conditioner) to be added to the enclosure itself, depending on the application requirements.